The ‘department store of the future’ is here to save NYC from the retail apocalypse

 It’s been a hard year for New York City department stores.
 The year began with Lord & Taylor shuttering its flagship store on Fifth Avenue after 104 years, and just last month, Barneys filed for bankruptcy, before holding a closeout sale.
 It’s clear that the old model of retail is on its last legs.
 But in its place comes a new concept.

-Neighborhood Goods’ New York store will open with 40 brands, including Dollar Shave Club, Fossil, Rothy’s, and Wild One.
+Neighborhood Goods’ New York store will open with more than 40 brands, including Dollar Shave Club, Fossil, Rothy’s, and Wild One.
 And unlike department stores of the past, the key difference with Neighborhood Goods is that brands can be flexible in terms of how much space they use, how they use it, and how long they stay.
 For instance, one startup may use the space for a fun activation to draw new customers into the brand, whereas another might use it to display new products.

 “The space can be easily adapted and reconfigured,” says Alexander.
 “Everything is experimental and can evolve as consumer behavior changes.”